 Finals Relief Kits

-Health Promotion has partnered with the Center for Accelerated Language Acquisition (CALA) to promote yoga classes available to students, faculty, staff, and community members.
-Information about the different classes, schedules, and registration fees is available through the MTSU Marketplace.
-Click here for more details.
+Health Promotion partners with Campus Recreation and the Center for Accelerated Language Acquisition (CALA) to promote yoga classes available to students, faculty, staff, and community members.
+Information about the different classes, schedules, and registration fees is available on the Campus Rec and MTSU Marketplace websites.

 De-Stress to Avoid Distress Presentation